Data-Only-Greater/taxonopy/README.md

     > conda remove -n _taxonopy --all
     ```

-## Usage
+## Tutorial

-Taxonopy requires two parts.
-Firstly, a schema is defined which provides a
+A typical user of taxonopy will create a schema (a subsumptive containment
+hierarchy) for structuring their data and then populate a database with
-hierarchical structure.
-Secondly, records are created based upon the schema.
+records based upon the schema.
+This section provides a tutorial to illustrate
+all of the taxonopy operations used for completing these tasks.

-Taxonopy is mainly used through a command line interface (CLI), as present, so
+Taxonopy is principally operated using a command line interface (CLI) so
-all the commands below are executed in a [Windows PowerShell].
+all the examples below are executed in a [Windows PowerShell].
 The root CLI
 command is called `taxonopy` and it provides help by typing:

 ```